The festival’s professional and Academy musicians join together for a lively series of 14 admission-free chamber concerts around Napa Valley.

 Concert: 7:00 PM

 What would a Duchess and a Prince dance to?
-Come hear for yourself during an evening of music fit for royal ears at Far Niente, one of the world’s great wine estates.
+Come hear for yourself during an evening of music fit for royal ears at the historic Charles Krug Winery, one of the world’s great wine estates.
 Tonight’s celebration features the brilliant British cellist Sheku Kanneh-Mason, who drew raves performing at the 2018 royal wedding of Prince Harry and Meghan Markle.

 To experience Far Niente is to experience some of the region’s most precious history.
 Guests tonight will do just that, with a sumptuous dinner by estate chef Sarah Walz, paired with Far Niente’s exquisite wines.
 The evening ends on a sweet note, with dessert and Dolce in the restored Carriage house.